Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 Pugs have been one of the most popular dog breeds throughout much of modern history.
-They are one of the oldest recognizable dog breeds in the world.
-Their enduring popularity is likely due to their strange yet adorable appearance, and clownish demeanor.
+They are one of the oldest and most recognizable dog breeds in the world.
+Their enduring popularity is likely due to their strange yet adorable appearance and clownish demeanor.
 But where did these curious pug-nosed dogs come from, and how did they become so popular?
 The rich history of the pug spans centuries and covers several continents throughout the world.
-Pugs have been a preferred companion of royalty throughout history, everywhere from the far east to the western world, dating back to ancient times.
+Pugs have been a preferred companion of royalty throughout history, everywhere from the Far East to the Western world, dating back to ancient times.

 Ancient Chinese Origins